HipPilchen/ENS-data-challenge-CorroSeg/README.md

 ## Methodology

 We have developped a U-Net architecture-like model.
 After many experiments, the hyperparameters and the training method has been adapted to perform an accurate segmentation of images of corroded wells.
-Finally, we succeed in obtaining a high IoU score on the test set.
+Finally, we succeed in obtaining a high IoU score (0.66, ranked first among the students of our Master) on the test set.

+## Usage

+Choose your model and the hyperparameters and then run:

+    ```
+    python3 train.py --wandb --wandb_entity yourid_wb --batch-size 64 --num-epochs 200 --model-name cat_unet --criterion iou -lr 1e-4  --pretrained --experiment_name new_exp
+    ```
 ## Collaborators

 - Hippolyte Pilchen (MVA, ENS Paris-Saclay)